-Mortality can be 100% in susceptible farmed Atlantic salmon if not treated.
-Mortality in Norwegian rivers can be as high as 98%, with an average of about 85%.
+Mortality in farmed Atlantic salmon fry and parr can be 100% if not treated.
+Mortality in wild Atlantic salmon fry and parr in Norwegian rivers can be as high as 98%, with an average of about 85%.
 Mortality in other susceptible host species is usually low or not observed.